When you see a neighborhood for the first time, the most important thing

 Notable & Unique: Car Ownership

-three.
-But households in the S Homan Ave / W Roosevelt Rd neighborhood buck
+exclusive analysis shows that the S Homan Ave / W Roosevelt Rd neighborhood has

 all.
 This is more carless households than NeighborhoodScout found in